Willamalane Park and Recreation District: Facilities

-Two50 youth center, 250 S. 32nd St.

 History

 On Sept.
-29, 1944, voters in Springfield, Oregon and approved a proposal to organize Oregon's second special-purpose park and recreation district.
+29, 1944, voters in Springfield, Oregon approved a proposal to organize Oregon's second special-purpose park and recreation district.
 Much of this was due to the pioneering efforts of then Lane County District Attorney William S. Fort.
 Its first fiscal year began the following July with Willamalane having neither a budget nor property.
 The district was first formed to serve a population of only 3,800 people.
 By the close of the 1940s, Springfield, had doubled in size to approximately 3 square miles and a population of nearly 10,000.

 1940s

 Voters organize and pass a park and recreation district measure to encompass the Springfield and Maple School districts.

 Walter Hansen becomes Willamalane's first superintendent in 1945.
 Irene Squires becomes Willamalane's superintendent in 1947.

 First annual budget of $25,000 is proposed.

 Willamalane Park and James Park are purchased.
 The former for approximately $200, the latter for $10.

 Willamalane Park is developed with the aid of a $25,000 gift from the Booth-Kelly Lumber Company.

 Board of Directors increases from three to five members.